Who is Cratmang?

 I am!
 My real name is Connor Gilhuly, but apparently that's a rather common name.
 I'm a budding game and narrative designer that's always looking around for ideas and inspiration, and I'm always trying to come up with fun and enjoyable experiences to share with others.

 I was born in 1996, and for as long as I can remember, I've always had a passion for games and fun.
-I enrolled in Sheridan's Bachelor of Game Design program, and, assuming I don't royally mess up, will be graduating in 2019.
+I enrolled in Sheridan's Bachelor of Game Design program in 2015, and graduated in 2019.

 I have a wide skillset that allows me to slip into multiple roles if necessary, including creative writing, code, 2D artwork (especially pixel art!), and animation.